Axonius/crews-control/README.md

           {user_input_2}, {optional_user_input_3} and {some_agent} here.
 ```

+TBD - continue documentation

+## Compliance

+By using the dependencies listed in `requirements.txt`, you agree to comply with the terms of the GPL for those dependencies.
+This means that:
+- If you distribute a derivative work that includes GPL-licensed dependencies, you must release the source code of the entire work under the GPL.
+- You must include a copy of the GPL license with any distribution of the work.

+### How to Use This Project

+To use this project while complying with the licenses:
+1. Keep the main project code and the `requirements.txt` file separate when possible.
+2. Clearly indicate which parts of your project are under the MIT license and which parts are under the GPL if you make modifications or distribute the project.

+## Contribution

+Contributions to the main project code should be made under the terms of the MIT License.
+Contributions to the `requirements.txt` file should comply with the GPL.

+## Third-Party Licenses

+This project uses third-party packages that are distributed under their own licenses.
+For a full list of these packages and their licenses, see the [LICENSES.md](LICENSES.md) file.

+## FAQ

+### Why is the `requirements.txt` file licensed under the GPL?
+The `requirements.txt` file includes dependencies that are licensed under the GPL.
+To comply with the GPL's copyleft requirements, the `requirements.txt` file itself is licensed under the GPL.

+### Can I use this project for commercial purposes?
+Yes, you can use the main project code for commercial purposes under the MIT License.
+However, you must comply with the GPL for any dependencies listed in the `requirements.txt` file.

+### Do I need to release my project under the GPL?
+If you modify and distribute the project including the dependencies listed in `requirements.txt`, you must comply with the GPL for those dependencies.
+This typically means releasing your modifications under the GPL.

+For further details, please refer to the [GNU General Public License](LICENSE-REQUIREMENTS) and the [MIT License](LICENSE).

 ## Contributors

 This project exists thanks to all the people who contribute.
 Here are some of the key contributors: